 Every day you heard about any security breach in companies and firms where cybercriminals target data repositories and harm the organization by either stealing them or corrupting them.
-So storing the data in one centric location will lead to this issue to a severe extent.
+So storing the data in a centric location will lead to this issue to a severe extent.
 So, back up your data in clouds or other internal servers in what security professionals recommend.
 Thus, any ransomware attacks won't affect much by encrypting all the system's data and ask for ransom.
-In that case, you can simply format the system and start all over again and bring your files by retrieving from the backup system.
+In that case, you can simply format the system and start all over again and bring your files by retrieving it from the backup system.
 This backup system and their backing up policies vary from one company to the next.

 For example, if your organization is using tape-based backup rather than cloud-based, then the security measures associated with it also changes.
-If your organization is using the tape-based backup approach by storing the data in any removable media or magnetic drives, then there should have to be some physical security that needs to be taken care off for these back-ups.
+If your organization is using the tape-based backup approach by storing the data in any removable media or magnetic drives, then there should have to be some physical security that needs to be taken care of for these back-ups.
 If it's a cloud-based backup approach, then technical teams and security have to make sure that the cloud storages are secure and protected with encryption mechanisms.

 Major Types of Backup

-There is the most common, major, and popular types backup are mentioned below:
+There is the most common, major, and popular types of backup are mentioned below:

 - Advantage: The entire collection of data and it's backup copy is available in one single location, and hence, it is easy to manage.

 - Disadvantage: Time and space taken by this technique are more.

 In this form of backup, the backup done for the first time is a complete one.
-Subsequent backup iterations are used to store only changes which were done since the preceding backup.
+Subsequent backup iterations are used to store only changes that were done since the preceding backup.
 This backup process is much faster than the other backup techniques.